 Students in 7th grade will have the opportunity to take their core classes (math, social studies, language arts, science, physical education), with the possibility of some honors classes in language arts and math if they meet the requirements.
-Also, 7th graders will have the Explo Wheel which consists of four nine-weeks classes designed to broaden the horizons of our students in areas of interest such as art, financial literacy, world cultures and physical education.
+Also, 7th graders will have the Explo Wheel which includes art and physical education.
 Students so inclined may also take chorus, orchestra, or band.

-Students in 8th grade will have the opportunity to take their core classes, with the possibility of taking Honors classes in language arts, math, and social studies.
+Students in 8 th grade will have the opportunity to take their core classes, with the possibility of taking Honors classes in language arts, math, and social studies.
 They may also earn high school credit for taking: Physical Education 8, Spanish I, Algebra I, Honors Geometry, Art I, Honors Social Studies or Honors Physical Science.
-As with 7th grade, our 8th grade students are afforded the opportunity to take Chorus, Orchestra, or Band.
+As with 7 th grade, our 8 th grade students are afforded the opportunity to take Chorus, Orchestra, or Band.